MatiasGrob/Mid-Project/README.md

-# Mid-Project: Exploring the Relationship between the 3 Biggest Stock Markets in the US and Global Assets
+# Mid-Project: Analyzing the Correlation between the Largest Stock Markets and Key Global Assets

 This repository contains the files related to the Mid-Project by @MatiasGrob.